Kachia

-Kachia (Adara: Akhwee) is a Local Government Area in the southern part of Kaduna State, Nigeria.
-Its headquarters are in the town of Kachia.
+Kachia (Adara: Akhwee) is a town and local government area in the southern part of Kaduna State, Nigeria.
 It has an area of 4,570 km^{2} and a population of 252,568 in the 2006 census.
 The postal code of the area is 802.

 Boundaries

 The Kachia Local Government Area (LGA) shares boundaries with the Zangon Kataf LGA to the east, the Kajuru LGA to the northeast, the Kagarko LGA to the south, the Jaba LGA to the southeast, the Chikun LGA to the northwest; and Munya and Paikoro LGAs of Niger State to west, respectively.

 Administrative subdivisions

 The Kachia Local Government Area consists of 12 subdivisions (second-order administrative divisions) or electoral wards, namely: